Time icon

 The advantage of a fixed monthly stipend is that it's easier to manage and budget for, especially if staff members leave or join during the year.

-Alternatively, a lump sum payment is great for employers that want to cover costs one time and are confident they have the upfront budget to do so.
+Alternatively, a lump sum payment is great for employers who want to cover costs one time and are confident they have the upfront budget to do so.

 A stipend covering cell payments goes hand in hand with outlining how your employees access business systems and data on their personal devices.